 How to optimize your power-only logistics with Motive

 Motive’s software can help with power-only trucking services.
 Take the problem of a power-only trailer reaching its destination but then needing to get back to its home base.
 To avoid paying for a driver to return with an empty trailer, using dispatch and workflow management tools can help ensure you pick up shipments for the trip back to the origin.
+If you’d like to know more about Motive Dispatch, check out this product brief.

 Motive’s real-time GPS tracking solution also helps power-trucking companies boost their on-time delivery.
 With our fleet management software, you receive real-time data about driver and semi-tractor whereabouts.
 You can also optimize routes based on historical location reports, current weather conditions, and other factors.
 When the truck is nearing the endpoint, notifications let you communicate with the shipper to expect delivery, which enhances customer experience.